urakubo/Dojo-standalone/README.md

 	- https://github.com/tbullmann/imagetranslation-tensorflow

+#### Requirements.
+1.	one-page ground truth with 512 x 512 xy-pixels.
+2. 5 min training period with a NVIDIA-GPU card (in the case of GTX1070).

+The VAST Lite is recommended for the ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).

+#### Procedure:

 1. Select Segmentation -> 2D DNN in the pulldown menu.
 You will see a dialog that has the two tabs: training and inference.
 2. Select the training tab and specify parameters:
 	- Image Folder:	Folder containing EM images (tiff/png images).